nathanbuchar/shiterate/README.md

 Obviously a vulgar fusion of *shit* and *iterate*, it appealed to me because:

+  1. It wasn't taken on npm :tada:

-  1. It's concise; "iterate" is already in the name.
+  2. It's concise; "iterate" is already in the name.

-  2. Although this concept does have a few practical applications, in many cases it's unnecessary and impedes the flow of the program.
+  3. Although this concept does have a few practical applications, in many cases it's unnecessary and impedes the flow of the program.
 This might be considered "ugly" or "shitty" when done without purpose.

-  3. It wasn't taken on npm :tada:
+  4. Fight the power!